HR Software Development Company

 Solution

 Every HR function runs in its own tool.
 A new hire moves from the ATS to the HRMS by way of a manual data entry step.
 Payroll pulls from a different record than HR.
 Performance scores live in a spreadsheet no one can query.
 The cost isn't just inefficiency.
 It's data quality problems that surface at the worst moments: a payroll run or an audit.
-According to SHRM's 2023 Talent Acquisition Benchmarking Report, the average cost per hire in the United States is $4,700, a 14% increase since 2019, while the average time to fill an open position is 42 days, making every broken handoff between systems a direct drag on hiring speed and cost.
-"Thanks to the RaftLabs team for experimenting with an innovative remote work application for employee engagement and enterprise productivity.", Mohit S., Founder, WorxRemotely
+According to SHRM's Talent Acquisition Benchmarking Report, the average cost per hire in the United States is $4,700 and the average time to fill an open position is 42 days (SHRM, 2023).
+Every broken handoff between systems is a direct drag on hiring speed and cost.

 2. 02